Is Refinancing Worth the Cost?

 |

-It has been said that only in the case your new interest will be at least 2 points lower, should you refinance your loan.
-Maybe that was sound advice a number of years ago, but since refinance costs have been falling recently, it could be a good time to look into it.
-Refinancing your mortgage loan has various benefits that often make it worth the initial cost a few times over.
+Ever hear the pearl of wisdom that says you should only consider refinancing if the new interest rate will be at least two points below your present rate?
+Maybe several years ago that was sage advice, but since refinance costs have been getting lower, it may be a good time to look into it.
+Refinancing has a number of advantages that will often make it worth the up-front expenditure many times over.

-You might be able to bring down your interest rate (sometimes significantly) and reduce your monthly payment amount with your refinanced mortgage.
-You might also have the ability to "cash out" a portion of the built-up equity in your residence, which you may use to take care of higher interest debt, make home improvements, or finance a vacation.
-You could be able to refinance into a shorter-term mortgage, enabling you to build your home equity faster.
+You could be able to lower your interest rate (sometimes significantly) and make smaller mortgage payments with your refinanced mortgage.
+You might also be able to "cash out" a portion of the built-up equity in your residence, which you are able use to consolidate debts, make home improvements, or take a vacation.
+You could be able to refinance into a shorter-term mortgage program, giving you the ability to add to your equity quicker.

-You might need to pay discount points (prepaid interest) to get a more favorable interest rate.
-Your savings on the life of the mortgage might be substantial if you have paid up front about 3% of the new loan balance.
-We recommend that you consult with a tax professional before acting on advice that the paid points may be deducted on your federal income taxes.
+You might offer to pay points (prepaid interest) to get a lower rate of interest.
+The amount you will save over the life of the loan could be significant if you have paid up front about three percent of the new loan balance.
+We recommend that you talk to a tax professional before acting on rumors that the points paid may be deducted on your federal income taxes.

-Speaking of taxes, once your interest rate is reduced, it follows that you will also be lowering the paid interest amount that you can deduct from your federal income taxes.
-This is one more cost that borrowers take into consideration.
+Another thing about taxes is that if you reduce your interest rate, of course you will also be lowering the paid interest amount that you'll be able to deduct on your taxes.
+This is another expense that some borrowers take into account.
 Call us at (207) 571-8034 to help you do the math.

-In the end, for most people the total of initial costs to refinance will be made up soon in savings each month.
-We'll help you find out what mortgage loan program is best for you, looking at your cash on hand, how likely you are to sell your home in the next few years, and what effect refinancing could have on your taxes.
-Call us at (207) 571-8034 to get you started.
+Most people find that the savings each month quickly balance out the initial cost of refinancing.
+We'll work with you to figure out what mortgage program is the best fit for you, taking into account your cash on hand, how likely you are to sell your house in the next few years, and the effect refinancing will probably have on your taxes.
+Call us at (207) 571-8034 to get started.